lognoroy/Coinbase-WebApp/README.md

 3. User Interface:
 The client-side React application will provide a visually appealing and intuitive user interface using Chakra UI components.
 The following features will be included:
-   - Cryptocurrency List: Users can view a list of popular cryptocurrencies, including their names, symbols, prices, and percentage changes.
+   - Cryptocurrency List: Users can view a list of popular cryptocurrencies, including their names, symbols, prices, changes.
    - Detailed Cryptocurrency View: Users can click on a specific cryptocurrency to view more detailed information, such as market cap, volume, and price charts.
-   - Search Functionality: Users can search for specific cryptocurrencies using their names or symbols, filtering the displayed list based on their search query.
-   - Theme Customization: The application can support theme customization, allowing users to switch between light and dark themes.

 4. Data Retrieval:
 The server-side will use Axios to make API requests to the CoinGecko API and retrieve real-time cryptocurrency data.
 The following functionalities will be included:
    - Cryptocurrency Prices: The server will retrieve the latest prices of cryptocurrencies from the CoinGecko API and return them to the client-side for display.